ac000/libmtdac/README.md

 ## Build it

+libmtdac only has a couple of direct dependencies, *libcurl* & *jansson*

+On Red Hat/Fedora/etc you will need the

+    libcurl{,-devel)
+    jansson{,-devel}

+packages.

+On Debian (something like...)

+    libcurl4{,-openssl-dev}
+    libjansson{4,-dev}

-The simplest way is to build the rpm by simply doing
+The simplest way is to build the rpm (on Red Hat/Fedora) by simply doing

     $ make rpm